 - 2. Select the tab System DSN (callout 1 to the right), then press Add (callout 2). - 3.
-Select PostgreSQL Unicode from the list. - 4.
-Select Finish and a form will appear with additional fields to fill out (see figure below).
-Fill out the form with the following values:
+Select PostgreSQL Unicode from the list.

-• Data Source A custom name for the DSN that will be put into SensorView Database nLight_system_data Server IP Address or hostname of machine running PostgreSQL server.
-(127.0.0.1 or localhost for local computer) Port Port PostgreSQL was configured to run on (by default 5432) User name Account name and password for the database user (refer to Super User Creation) Password SSL Mode As appropriate for the database (disabled by default)
+, , , Data Source A custom name for the DSN that will be put into SensorView Database nLight_system_data Server IP Address or hostname of machine running PostgreSQL server.
+(127.0.0.1 or localhost for local computer) Port Port PostgreSQL was configured to run on (by default 5432) User name er name Account name and password for the database user (refer to Super User Creation ) Password SSL Mode As appropriate for the database (disabled by default)